Rosanamm/AutomatedTest/README.md

 # AutomatedTest
  Automated tests using Selenium WebDriver

+Test the SambaTech video project management platform.

+The tests of each module were separated by classes and the Util class is used for the medics that will be used by the classes.
+The tests of the login and statistics modules were created.
+The tests were started for the Monetization and Upload modules.

+#pt-br
 Teste da plataforma de gerenciamento de projetos de vídeo da SambaTech.

 Os testes de cada módulo foram separados por classes e a classe Util é utilizada para os médotos que serão utilizados pelas classes.